pietroppeter/nimconf22-nimib/README.md

       - [x] add minimal intro
       - [x] embed html
       - [x] use nimconf for this part of slides
-    - [ ] use nimconf theme and merge all in slides.nim
-      - refactor by making slides call a proc from pietro_slides?
+    - [x] refactor to allow easy change to nimconfslides
   - [ ] record the 0.3.x changes part
   - [x] record description of plant_app as example of js
   - [x] contributing slides draft
   - [x] roadmap draft